 Click thumbnails to zoom in.
 Click again to zoom out, or use cursor keys to walk through all images.

 Obviously, you're going to need an electric drill and a hack saw or jigsaw (pictured is my personal work horse).
 To make precise 45° angle cuts, a miter jig is pretty much a necessity.
-If you want to cut your own panels, which I advise against when you're a beginner), a circular saw or table saw is preferred, but I get by with a jigsaw.
+If you want to cut your own panels (which I advise against when you're a beginner), a circular saw or table saw is preferred, but I get by with a jigsaw.
 You could of course do all wood cutting by hand.
 At the very least you'll get a decent workout!

 And you need at least one special tool: a pop rivet wrench.
 These can be had for about US$20/€20.
 You'll also need special wood-type pop rivets, the "groovy" ones.
 These can be hard to find, but the aforementioned shops should have them.
 Do not use plain pop rivets if there's nothing but wood for them to catch onto!
 They will not last!
 Been there, done that (fortunately, when a handle comes loose, the equipment is still protected by the case).
 I use 4 x 12 mm grooved pop rivets, as pictured.
 You press the to-be-fixed part firmly into position, and using the part as a template, drill all the way through the wood, then pop it, and continue to the next fixing hole.
 Alternatively, you could use screws.
 A bit more work and hassle, but definitely a possibility.

 And I'd like to mention this separately: I use a very high grade 4.2 mm Cobalt steel (M42) drill bit.
 A razor sharp, long-lasting bit (I've been using the same bit for years) will save you a lot of frustration.
 Believe me.
 Not only will you be working faster, you'll also experience less "runaway", because the bit will start cutting the moment your drill starts to turn.
 The bit you see in the picture is my actual one; it's drilled thousands of holes.